If you don't host your blog with HubSpot, you can still offer an email-based subscription (RSS) to your blog using HubSpot.

 - Click Create email.

-- Select a template for the RSS email.
+- In the Custom tab, select a template for the RSS email.

 - In the email editor, click the Edit modules icon in the left sidebar, then select Main Email Body.